Psychology and Sociology - Consortium for International Studies

 July 2022 – Present.

-Upon successful completion of the course, students will be able to: describe theoretical perspectives of childhood and adolescent development; explain the biological and environmental influences of development; explore the different theories of cognitive and communicative development; apply developmental themes to the development of aggression, altruism, and morality; describe the process of developing the concept of self throughout childhood and adolescence; outline factors that contribute to the different attachment style classifications; summarize the influence of family, peers, school, and technology on developmental outcomes.
+Upon successful completion of the course, students will be able to: describe theoretical perspectives of childhood and adolescent development; explain the biological and environmental influences of development; explore the different theories of cognitive and communicative development; apply developmental themes to the development of aggression, altruism, and morality; describe the process of developing the concept of self throughout childhood and adolescence; outline factors that contribute to the different attachment style classifications; and summarize the influence of family, peers, school, and technology on developmental outcomes.

 In the lower division baccalaureate/associate degree category, 3 semester hours in Child Development or Psychology (7/22).